erling-l/PoolTank/README.md

 # PoolTank
-3D Biliard game, played in a tank rather than a ona table
+3D Biliard game, played in a tank rather than a on a table